Polycystic Ovarian Syndrome (PCOS):

 Mood changes

-Having PCOS can increase the likelihood of mood swings, depression
+Having PCOS can increase the likelihood of mood swings, depressiondepression, and anxiety.

 Pelvic Pain